SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Introduction/A simple example.rst

 .. note::

-   See :ref:`semantics` for more information.
+   See also :ref:`semantics` for more information.